ethyen/SBL.20004.2024/docs/mapp_project_00050/mapp_batch_00111/report/report_group_c.md

 ![image](https://github.com/commons-teaching/SBL.20004.2024/blob/main/docs/mapp_project_00050/mapp_batch_00111/report/figures_report/arecatannin_a2_figure.png)
 ![image](https://github.com/commons-teaching/SBL.20004.2024/blob/main/docs/mapp_project_00050/mapp_batch_00111/report/figures_report/procyanidin.png)

-<p align="center"> Figure ?: MS2 spectra of Arecatannin A2, Procyanidin B2, Procyanidin C1 and their molecular network
+<p align="center"> Figure 14: MS2 spectra of Arecatannin A2, Procyanidin B2, Procyanidin C1 and their molecular network

-The major features of the network are overwhelmingly abundant in at least two species of *Prunus*, while research papers state that at least two of them are notably found in apples (*Malus*).
+The major features of the network are overwhelmingly abundant in at least two species of *Prunus* (Figure 14), while research papers state that at least two of them are notably found in apples (*Malus*).
 This surprising result could be explained by the fact that the samples used in this study come from plant leaves and not fruits, on which previous research has been done.
 Minor features, meanwhile, show differences in their provenance.
 With proanthocyanidins being regarded as functional and health improving ingredients in beverages, food, and herbal remedies [^14], their proportional abundance in the leaves of the Prunus genus could be an interesting starting point to investigate their presence in other parts of the plants and how they compare with other species known to contain these metabolites.

 ## Conclusion